kevinpeterson/nthprime/README.md

 Simple utility to find the nth prime number.

-Uses the [Sieve Of Eratosthenes](http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to compute the nth prime number.
+Uses the [Sieve Of Eratosthenes](http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) and [Rosser's Theorem](http://en.wikipedia.org/wiki/Rosser%27s_theorem) to compute the nth prime number.

 ### Build/Install
 ```